 “Il y avait une espinette, une joueur de luth, dessus les violes, e tune fleuste traverse, que l’on appelle à grand tort fleuste d’Allemand: car les François s’en aydent mieulx et plus musicalement que toute aultre nation, et jamais en Allemaigne n’en fut joué à quatre paties, comme il se fait ordinairment en France.”

-Composers of the baroque era who wrote specifically for the recorder include Bach, Handel, Purcell, Sammartini, Scarlatti, Schütz, Telemann and Vivaldi all of whom carefully distinguished it from the transverse flute.
+Composers of the baroque era who wrote specifically for the recorder include Bach, Handel, Purcell, Sammartini, Scarlatti, Schütz, Telemann, and Vivaldi all of whom carefully distinguished it from the transverse flute.
 Sonatas and chamber music featuring the recorder have been surveyed by Rowland-Jones (1995b & c).
-The baroque concerto repertoire for recorder has been most recently surveyed by Gronefeld (1992-1995) and by Lasocki (1995b).
-Amongst the concertos by Bach, Telemann and Vivaldi some may be counted truly great music, including the second and fourth of Bach’s Brandenburg Concertos, and Telemann’s Suite in A Minor.
+The baroque concerto repertoire for recorder has been most recently surveyed by Gronefeld (1992-1995) and by Lasocki & Rowland-Jones (1995).
+Amongst the concertos by Bach, Telemann, and Vivaldi some may be counted as truly great music, including the second and fourth of Bach’s Brandenburg Concertos, and Telemann’s Suite in A Minor.

-It has been argued mistakenly by Hunt (1977) that the famous flute solo in Orfeo ed Euridice (1762) by Christoph Willibald (Ritter von) Gluck (1714-1787) was intended for the recorder rather than the transverse flute.
+It has been argued mistakenly by Hunt (2002) that the famous flute solo in Orfeo ed Euridice (1762) by Christoph Willibald (Ritter von) Gluck (1714-1787) was intended for the recorder rather than the transverse flute.
 In fact, the solo in question was composed for the revised French version (Paris 1774), Orphée et Eurydice (Smith 2004).
-However, the earlier Orfeo, Act 2, Scene II begins with a ‘Ballo’ for two flauti in F major, perfect in name, key and range for recorders, and the continuing aria in C major, Que puro ciel, includes a birdlike solo part for traverso.
-This argues strongly for recorders, switching to flute (Lasocki 2006: 18).
+However, the earlier Orfeo, Act 2, Scene II begins with a ‘Ballo’ for two flauti in F major, perfect in name, key, and range for recorders, and the continuing aria in C major, Que puro ciel, includes a birdlike solo part for traverso.
+This argues strongly for recorders, switching to flute.
 Smith believes that the only unequivocal use of the recorder by Gluck occurred in his final opera, Echo et Narcisse (Paris 1779), where the parts are clearly marked Flûte à bec.

 There is a charming obbligato accompaniment to an air in Il barbiere di Siviglia (1782) by Giovanni Paisiello (1740-1816), which might be considered the recorder’s swan song, though it is possible that the ‘small flute’ and ’8th flute’ specified in Shield’s The Farmer (1787) referred to recorders (Simpson 1995: 102).